lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

 }
 ```

 The code above is entirely trivial, but it illustrates what `clang-format` can do for your code.
-Whether you like this formatting or not isn’t the point here, because you can set up any rules that suit you and your team!
+Whether you like this formatting or not isn't the point here, because you can set up any rules that suit you and your team!

 ## Problems with `clang-format`

 `clang-format` is a great tool to use but it has one major issue - **legacy code** and your **commit history**.
 The problem is simple.
 When you reformat a source file, you end up with tons of changes that mess up the commit history, making branch merging more difficult.
-It also complicates code reviews and code archaeology, because you have to figure out if the changes are actual code modifications or just formatting changes that don’t affect functionality.
+It also complicates code reviews and code archaeology, because you have to figure out if the changes are actual code modifications or just formatting changes that don't affect functionality.
 Another issue is maintaining the code format when adding new code to already formatted section.

-If you’re working on a project that’s already fully (100%) `clang-format` compliant, using `clang-format` alone for the workflow works perfectly.
-However, some projects like [LLVM](https://github.com/llvm/llvm-project), [osquery](https://github.com/osquery/osquery), or [Electron](https://github.com/electron/electron) aren’t fully formatted.
-In these cases, formatting the entire file isn’t practical because it inadvertently affects parts of the code unrelated to your changes.
+If you're working on a project that's already fully (100%) `clang-format` compliant, using `clang-format` alone for the workflow works perfectly.
+However, some projects like [LLVM](https://github.com/llvm/llvm-project), [osquery](https://github.com/osquery/osquery), or [Electron](https://github.com/electron/electron) aren't fully formatted.
+In these cases, formatting the entire file isn't practical because it inadvertently affects parts of the code unrelated to your changes.
 This adds unnecessary noise to your diffs, making code reviews more difficult.

 In such cases, you need a way to surgically format only the lines changed in your contribution.
 To do this, you can use the `clang-format` Git extension called `git-clang-format`.

 ## `git-clang-format`

 `git-clang-format` is a simple Python script that's often included with the `clang-format` package on Ubuntu.
-If it’s not available on your system, you can manually download the [`git-clang-format`](https://github.com/llvm/llvm-project/blob/main/clang/tools/clang-format/git-clang-format) Python script from the LLVM source tree and add it to your `PATH`.
-Just ensure the script is executable, and you’ll be able to run `git-clang-format` from your shell.
+If it's not available on your system, you can manually download the [`git-clang-format`](https://github.com/llvm/llvm-project/blob/main/clang/tools/clang-format/git-clang-format) Python script from the LLVM source tree and add it to your `PATH`.
+Just ensure the script is executable, and you'll be able to run `git-clang-format` from your shell.

 What `git-clang-format` solves is that it runs `clang-format` only on the changes you've made.
 This helps address the problems I mentioned earlier.
 It formats only the changes in your pull requests, meaning every time we modify code, it can be formatted with `clang-format`.
 As a result, our legacy code base will gradually become better formatted without loosing the readability during code reviews.